Wrongful Termination Laws in Pennsylvania

 What Are the Wrongful Termination Laws in Pennsylvania?

 State and federal laws regulate employment relations in Pennsylvania.
-Case law or previous judicial decisions and general principles of law can also determine the legality of employment termination.
-These laws are complex, so it’s best to consult an attorney for professional support.
-Below are some examples:
+Case law, previous judicial decisions and general principles of law can also determine the legality of employment termination.
+The law on wrongful termination is complex, so it’s best to consult an attorney for professional support.

 EEO laws encompass a group of federal legislation prohibiting discrimination in the workplace.
 Examples include Title VII of the Civil Rights Act, the Pregnancy Discrimination Act, the Age Discrimination Act, the Americans with Disabilities Act and the Equal Pay Act.
 Two agencies under the United States Department of Labor (DOL) handle EEO monitoring and enforcement — the Office of Federal Contract Compliance Programs and the Civil Rights Center (CRC).
 These agencies oversee different activities and have varying responsibilities.